-Walking around Uluru has always been a favourite way to explore the rock.
-These top ten experiences in Uluru are truly unforgettable with some you need to see to believe.
+Walking around Uluru has always been a favourite way to explore the rock but these experiences take your Northern Territory trip to the next level.

 1. Visit the Uluru Cultural Centre and immerse yourself in the Anangu way